bweatherson/demons/latest-export.md

 The payoffs to each player are a function of what happens at each of the three steps, and are given by the following table.

+Table: (\#tab:payoffs-demon-coin) Payoffs for the coins and signals game.

  Coin   Chooser   Demon   Chooser Payoff   Demon Payoff
 ------ --------- ------- ---------------- --------------
    H      U        H       40               1